ayushsharma82/ESP-DASH/README.md

 ## User Tabs

-ESP-DASH Gives users to add their own tabs on Dashboard!
+ESP-DASH Gives users ability to add their own tabs on Dashboard!
 With a auto updating function which keeps your Dashboard Dynamically Updated at an Interval of 2 Seconds.

 ![UserTab](https://github.com/ayushsharma82/ESP-DASH/blob/master/docs/tab.gif)